Telephone: 07510328016

 I am only qualified to work with clients who may have been described in assessments as ‘Level 1’ or ‘Level 2’.
 These terms simply indicate how much support someone might need across different areas of life – from lighter support with social or organisational challenges, to more consistent support with communication, sensory needs, executive function, or adapting to change.
 While acknowledging that every person’s experience is unique, my approach is always respectful, collaborative, and focused on creating a space where clients feel comfortable being themselves.

 It’s important to note that I am not a medical professional within any neurodevelopmental field.
-My expertise lies in providing therapeutic counselling support rather than screening, assessing, or diagnosing.
+My expertise lies in providing psychotherapeutic support rather than screening, assessing, or diagnosing.
 However, I am knowledgeable about common traits associated with each condition and can offer guidance, psychoeducation, and emotional support where helpful.
 My therapeutic work follows the same core principles as my work with neurotypical clients – exploring thoughts, feelings, and personal experiences – with an added layer of neurodivergent awareness that allows me to adapt my approach when appropriate.
-My long-term professional goal is to train further so I can eventually contribute to autism assessments/diagnoses within a multidisciplinary team.
+My long-term professional goal is to gain further knowledge in the field, so I can then begin to offer an informal assessment service to screen for neurodivergent traits in adults.

 I have designed my therapy room to be sensory-stimulating while maintaining a relaxed and calming feel.
-Where possible, clients can tailor their environment using the following options:
+Where possible, clients can tailor their environment using the following options, and I'm also open to suggestions from clients, if there's anything I've not thought of:

 • Weighted blanket – Particularly helpful for those who experience anxiety or panic attacks.
 Stimulates pressure points to help release serotonin and oxytocin (the body’s natural soothing chemicals),